-The project site is located in RH-3 Residential Zone and is bounded to Open Space (OS) Zone.
-The intent of the RH-3 Zone is: "to create, preserve, and enhance areas for single-family estate living at very low densities in spacious environments and is typically appropriate to portions of the Oakland hill area.
-The proposed antennas is located approximately 150' away from nearest residential building.
-The project requires a Regular Design, with special findings, to allow the installation of telecommunication facilities on an existing PG&E pole located in the public right-of- way in the Residential Zone.
-Special findings required to approve the Design Review ensure that the facility is concealed to the extent possible.
-These findings are met by this proposal; while the antennas "climb through" installation are typically not the most aesthetically pleasing, but given the topography mature vegetation, and lack of close residences, they will be camouflaged with the existing mature trees.
-The equipment cabinets will be enclosed within a singular equipment box painted to match the utility pole.
+The project site is located in the RH-4 Residential Zone.
+The intent of the RH-4 Zone is: "to create, preserve, and enhance areas for single-family estate living at very low densities in spacious environments and is typically appropriate to portions of the Oakland hill area."
+The proposed antenna is located within 30 feet of the nearest residential building (a garage).
+The project requires Regular Design, with special findings, to allow the installation of telecommunication facilities on an existing PG&E pole located in the public ROW in the RH-4 Zone.
+As shown in the attached findings, the project meets the special findings required to approve the Design Review in order to ensure that the facility is concealed to the extent feasible.
+While the antennas' "climb through" installation is typically not the most aesthetically pleasing, the visual effect would be minimal given the color treatment and wooded context.

-Staff finds that the proposed application meets the applicable RH-3 Hillside Residential zoning for telecommunication facilities regulations.
+Staff finds that the proposed application meets the applicable RH-4 Hillside Residential zoning regulations for telecommunication facilities.